keboola/processor-duckdb/README.md

 }
 ```

+**Example 3: Load data from a URL**

-Load file from the URL and save it as a table.
-You can also use a [DuckDB extensions](https://duckdb.org/docs/extensions/overview) to load data from different sources.
+This configuration demonstrates loading a CSV file from a URL and saving it as a table.
+You can also use [DuckDB extensions](https://duckdb.org/docs/extensions/overview) to load data from other sources.

-Other common usecase when we don't need to define input tables, is when we have for file extractor downloading files (Parquet, JSON or EXCEL) and we want to query them and save result to KBC storage as table.
+A common use case when input tables are not defined, is when a file extractor downloads files (e.g., Parquet, JSON, or EXCEL), and you simply want to query them and save the result as a table in Keboola Storage.

 ```
 {
     "before": [],